 Another heart defect called ventricular septal defect (VSD) usually occurs with DORV.
 VSD is a hole in the wall between the right and left ventricle.
 DORV can be categorized into several types depending on the position of the VSD.

 Along with these conditions, the pulmonary valve may be narrowed.
-DORV is a serious condition.
-It requires care right away by the doctor.
+DORV is a serious condition that requires care right away.

 For many heart defects, the risk factors are unclear.
 Some risk factors for DORV may include: